seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 ```
 This sets the permissions of the log file to 600 (read and write for the owner only) and changes the ownership to root.
 This block of code ensures that only the root user has access to "/var/slog/user_management.log file".

-### Block 20
+### Block 21
 ```
-log_message "User creation process completed."
+log_message "USER CREATION PROCESS COMPLETED, USER CREATION PROCESS COMPLETED."

 exit 0
 ```
 This logs that the user creation process is complete and exits the script.
+The log message here is in upper case and repeated so as to ease the burden of studying log messages between successive script runs.

 ### Conclusion
 The script simplifies user management in a Linux environment, ensuring consistency, security, and efficiency.